Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-03-01/types.md

 * **nodeTaints**: string[]: Taints added to new nodes during node pool create and scale.
 For example, key=value:NoSchedule.
 * **orchestratorVersion**: string: Version of orchestrator specified when creating the managed cluster.
 * **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
-* **osDiskType**: 'Ephemeral' | 'Managed': OSDiskType represents the type of an OS disk on an agent pool.
+* **osDiskType**: 'Ephemeral' | 'Managed' | string: OSDiskType represents the type of an OS disk on an agent pool.
-* **osSKU**: 'CBLMariner' | 'Ubuntu': OsSKU to be used to specify os sku.
+* **osSKU**: 'CBLMariner' | 'Ubuntu' | string: OsSKU to be used to specify os sku.
 Choose from Ubuntu(default) and CBLMariner for Linux OSType.
 Not applicable to Windows OSType.
-* **osType**: 'Linux' | 'Windows': OsType to be used to specify os type.
+* **osType**: 'Linux' | 'Windows' | string: OsType to be used to specify os type.
 Choose from Linux and Windows.
 Default to Linux.
 * **podSubnetID**: string: specifies a subnet's resource id with subscription, resource group, vnet and subnet name
 * **powerState**: [PowerState](#powerstate) (ReadOnly): Describes the Power State of the cluster
 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state, which only appears in the response.
 * **proximityPlacementGroupID**: string: The ID for Proximity Placement Group.
-* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete': ScaleSetEvictionPolicy to be used to specify eviction policy for Spot virtual machine scale set.
+* **scaleSetEvictionPolicy**: 'Deallocate' | 'Delete' | string: ScaleSetEvictionPolicy to be used to specify eviction policy for Spot virtual machine scale set.
 Default to Delete.
-* **scaleSetPriority**: 'Regular' | 'Spot': ScaleSetPriority to be used to specify virtual machine scale set priority.
+* **scaleSetPriority**: 'Regular' | 'Spot' | string: ScaleSetPriority to be used to specify virtual machine scale set priority.
 Default to regular.
 * **spotMaxPrice**: int: SpotMaxPrice to be used to specify the maximum price you are willing to pay in US Dollars.
 Possible values are any decimal value greater than zero or -1 which indicates default price to be up-to on-demand.
 * **tags**: [ManagedClusterAgentPoolProfilePropertiesTags](#managedclusteragentpoolprofilepropertiestags): Agent pool tags to be persisted on the agent pool virtual machine scale set.
-* **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets': AgentPoolType represents types of an agent pool.
+* **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets' | string: AgentPoolType represents types of an agent pool.
 * **upgradeSettings**: [AgentPoolUpgradeSettings](#agentpoolupgradesettings): Settings for upgrading an agentpool
 * **vmSize**: string: Size of agent VMs.
 * **vnetSubnetID**: string: specifies a subnet's resource id with subscription, resource group, vnet and subnet name